3DGenomes/TADbit/doc/source/install.rst

 .. contents::

-*Note: at the moment the installation has been tested only under Ubuntu-linux and MacOS (tested under OSX 10.9 with MacPorts www.macports.org).*
+.. note::  at the moment the installation has been tested only under Ubuntu-linux and MacOS (tested under OSX 10.9 with MacPorts www.macports.org).*

 **TADbit requires python >= 2.6 as well as several dependencies that are